ZoeTao23/preschool-ef-computer-battery/README.md

 # Computer-Based Executive Function Battery for Chinese Preschool Children

-This repository contains the analysis code for the study:
+This repository contains the analysis code for the study **"Development and Validation of a Computer-Based Battery for Assessing Executive Function of Preschool Children in China: Score Development, Reliability, and Validity"**

-**"Development and Validation of a Computer-Based Battery for Assessing Executive Function of Preschool Children in China: Score Development, Reliability, and Validity"**
+(workflow.png)
 ## Project Overview

 This project provides the complete analytical pipeline for developing and validating a computer-based executive function (EF) assessment battery for preschool children in China.
 The repository includes code for: